jmc90180/interview-phillies/README.md

     $ docker exec -it solution-runner-container bash
 ```
 This will open up a build a docker container, start and open a bash session with python installed where then you can run to get the output

+If desired, user can pass a CLI argument if desired to specify a different URL to get the data, program will fail is more than one user argument is passed

 ```
     $ python solution.py